GabsEdits/blog/pages/posts/behind-aplós.md

 So, I moved my project to Vitepress.
 It wasn't that hard, as Aplós acted as custom stylesheet for the default Vitepress themes.
 I could use cool `Custom Containers` & `pre`'s without having to configure them.

 Everything was fun, but there was one issue: Some parts of the theme you **can't** configure through our unified `config.mts` file.
-I got the great idea of making the Vue Components (Navigation & Footer) fully changeable inside the `config.mts` file, using the `{ useData }` feature provided by Vitepress.
+I got the great idea of making the Vue.js Components (Navigation & Footer) fully changeable inside the `config.mts` file, using the `{ useData }` feature provided by Vitepress.
 For the Navigation, it wasn't that hard:

 ```html
 <nav>